Johodah/Semla/README.md

   - Price
   - Type of semla
   - Vegan options

 - Image for each semla
-- Responsive design for various screen sizes (not phone adapted yet)
+- Responsive design for various screen sizes
+- Rating system implementation and ip-adress limit, maximum 5 rankings per day and IP
+- The page will show the top 3 in ranking before all are shown
+- Comment functionality (only saved in db, not viewed afterwards)

 ## Technology Stack